pynumstore/pynumstore/README.md

 1. **Hash check** (fast, `curl_cffi`) — fetches each creator page and compares the SHA-256 hash of the body with the stored value.
 Only creators whose hash has changed proceed to the next phase.
 2. **Full scan** (slow, `playwright`) — navigates to each changed script page, takes a screenshot, extracts metadata and description.

+A full update runs automatically every day at 12:00.

 ### Update Modes

 | Command | Description |